Employer Guide · Work Permits

 01

-Labour Market Test
+Labour Market Test.

-For standard (non-BFU) hiring, advertise the role locally to demonstrate no qualified Cypriot/EU candidate is available.
+For standard (non-BFU) hiring, advertise the role locally to show no qualified Cypriot/EU candidate is available.
 Place ads in the Cypriot press and submit with your application.
 Not required for BFU key personnel or Blue Card cases.

 02

-Submit Work Permit Application
+Submit Work Permit Application.

-The employer submits a complete application to the Ministry of Labour or Migration Department.
-Required: employment contract, passport copies, proof of qualifications, CV, labour test evidence, health insurance.
-Application fee: approximately €70–80.
+The employer submits a complete application to the Ministry of Labour or Migration Department: employment contract, passport copies, proof of qualifications, CV, labour test evidence, health insurance.
+Application fee approximately €70 to 80.

 03

-Obtain Entry Visa
+Obtain Entry Visa.

 04

-Register on Arrival
+Register on Arrival.

 05

-Maintain & Renew
+Maintain & Renew.

 Renew permits before expiry by re-submitting to the Aliens' Office.
 Notify authorities of any job changes.
 A final declaration may be needed if the employee leaves Cyprus.
 BFU employees may switch employers within one month of leaving their previous role.